evo-lua/evo-lua.github.io/docs/references/api/bindings/miniz.md

 ### new_reader

 Creates a new ZIP file reader for the given `fileSystemPath`.
 The `flags` passed to `miniz` can control the way that the archive is read.
+This method will automatically load the ZIP file from disk and attempt to decode it.

 :::info
 This function is suitable if loading the entire file into memory is acceptable.
 Use a [deflator](#deflator) for streaming.